 Not all areas of Tahoe are the same.
 If budget-friendly and touristy is what you’re after, head to the southern shore, where you’ll find casinos, plenty of restaurants, shopping, and entertainment.
 If you prefer a relaxing vacation with a more outdoorsy feel, the northern shore towns of Kings Beach, Incline Village, Carnelian Bay, Tahoe City, and Truckee are more your style.
 The general rule of thumb is the southern shore is a bit more glamorous and the northern shore will keep you in the great outdoors.
 These are not hard-fast rules, but they do seem to do the trick of orienting you to your desired amenities when choosing your rental property.
-For more information on the southern shores, give this article a peek.
-And if the northern shore sounds more like your cup of tea, check this out.

 There’s nothing worse than driving to a nice restaurant and finding out it’s full.
 Lake Tahoe is a popular vacation destination, so prepare to make reservations early at your must-eat spots.
 Some additional things to consider when making a reservation are road closures.
 Particularly in the winter, it can be common for the only route the restaurant is closed.
 Plan accordingly and think about giving yourself some extra drive time to make your reservation.

 Below we’ve given you a couple of recommendations of restaurants that are sure to leave and your party satisfied.

 Known for having some of the best Italian cuisines in the entire area, Cafe Fiore is a must-try while on your Lake Tahoe excursion.
 We’d suggest trying the eggplant crepes.
 They’re to die for.